uncbiag/InverseConsistency/training_scripts/cvpr_clean/README.md

 need to add optional validation to train_batchfunction.

-need to decide where to put two step training logic.
+(DONE)need to decide where to put two step training logic.